burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 return <Layout>{children}</Layout>;
 ```

-React executes:
+that transforms it into:

 ```javascript
 React.createElement(Layout, props, children);
 ```

-And that creates ReactElement which is just another kind of container.
+and creates ReactElement which is just another kind of container.

 ## Simplify React internals

-I'm going to simplify React's internal structure a little bit to make is easier to understand what it does.
-Except simplifying structure i'm going to use class instead of function for `FiberNode`):
+I'm going to simplify React's internal structure a little bit, to make is easier to understand what it does.
+In addition to that i'm going to use class instead of function for `FiberNode`:

 ```javascript
 class Component {